 The nature of contract work says to high street banks that you might be a higher risk compared to an employed worker.
 That means you might be subject to higher interest rates and less favourable terms.
 Do not settle for that.
 Instead, go to a mortgage broker to obtain your loan.

 As a work-at-home contractor, you should not be required to settle for a second-tier mortgage just because of the nature of your work.
 You don’t have to when you work through a broker.
-A mortgage broker is the most qualified person to give you access to very good deals that are unavailable through banks.
-And because mortgage brokers are also financial advisers, a good broker can help you devise a plan for buying a house within your budget.
+Los Angeles Mortgage Broker is the most qualified person to give you access to very good deals that are unavailable through banks.
+And because mortgage lenders and brokers are also financial advisers, a good lender or broker can help you devise a plan for buying a house within your budget.

 One last thing you should be aware of is a principle known as the ‘total cost of borrowing’.
 A lot of people fail to consider this when house shopping.
 But as a self-employed contractor, you should have a better idea of how finances work.
 Your knowledge of business helps you understand that there is more to purchasing than simply the listed price.